-It has also been seen at latrine sites that male otters do something coined a ‘poop dance,’ where a male raises their tail at a very high angle and then stomps its feet.
+It has also been seen at latrine sites that male otters do something coined a ‘poop dance,’ where a male raises its tail at a very high angle and then stomps its feet.
 It has been noticed that when one otter utilizes this behavior, it triggers other otters to do so.

 Do Otters Communicate Through Smell?

-This kind of communication is called olfaction; thus, it is hard for us to understand how otters truly communicate.
+This kind of communication is called olfaction; thus, it is hard for us to understand how otters communicate.
 We can, however, look at spraint sites and analyze their use.

 As usually solitary creatures, Otters mainly communicate through ‘spraints,’ which are small waste pieces.

-Many otters use spraint areas, and although it is strange for a human to think of communicating in the bathroom, spraints and their locations can give us a lot of information about how otters socialize.
+Many otters use spraint areas, and although it is strange for a human to think of communicating in the bathroom, sprains and their locations can give us a lot of information about how otters socialize.

-The otters’ spraint sites along the Alaskan coast are large, with very prominent “heaps of scats” over huge areas, near holts (otter dens), and freshwater pools.
+The otters’ spraint sites along the Alaskan coast are large, with very prominent “heaps of scats” over huge areas near holts (otter dens) and freshwater pools.
 These are other favored spraint sites of river otters.

 The spraint sites along the Alaskan coast are so large and frequently used that the otters’ excess nitrogen has affected the vegetation at these sites.